mistakia/nano-community/docs/introduction/why-it-matters.md

 - Medium of Exchange — to transfer value
 - Store of Value — to hold value
-- Measure of Value — to measure value
+- Unit of Account — to measure value

 Modern society is built on top of <a href="https://en.wikipedia.org/wiki/Fiat_money" target="_blank">fiat money</a>.
 Nano is an innovation in money that can be used to build a better society.
 Learn about its <a href="/introduction/advantages">advantages</a> in comparison to fiat money and other digital currencies.